-Certain of our existing stockholders have indicated an interest to purchase up to an aggregate of approximately \$3.0 million of shares of our common stock in this offering at the initial public offering price (which would represent approximately 30% of the shares sold in this offering, assuming an offering price of \$4.00 per share, which is the low end of the estimated price range).
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares of our common stock in this offering to these entities, or these entities may determine to purchase more, fewer or no shares of our common stock in this offering.
+Certain of our existing stockholders have indicated an interest to purchase up to an aggregate of approximately \$2.75 million of shares of our common stock in this offering at the initial public offering price (which would represent approximately 20% of the shares sold in this offering, assuming an offering price of \$4.00 per share, which is the low end of the estimated price range).
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares of our common stock in this offering.
 The underwriters will receive the same underwriting discounts and commissions on any shares of our common stock purchased by these entities as they will on any other shares of our common stock sold to the public in this offering.

 The beneficial ownership prior to the offering is based on the number of shares of our capital stock issued and outstanding as of the date of this prospectus.
-Applicable percentage ownership after the offering is based on 11,523,637 shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their option to purchase additional shares and does not include any shares which may be purchase by any person or entity named in the table in this offering.
+Applicable percentage ownership after the offering is based on 11,696,497 shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their option to purchase additional shares and does not include any shares which may be purchase by any person or entity named in the table in this offering.
 In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to conversion from convertible preferred stock upon the completion of the offering and options held by the person that are currently exercisable, or exercisable within 60 days of the date of this prospectus.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.